segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/classic.md

 The [Screen call](/docs/connections/spec/screen/) lets you you record whenever a user sees a screen of your mobile app, along with optional extra information about the page being viewed.
 This is very similar to the [Page call](/docs/connections/spec/page/) that you would use for non-mobile users.

-Record a screen event an event whenever the user opens or navigates to a new screen in your app.
-This could be a view, fragment, dialog or activity depending on your app.
+Record a screen event whenever the user opens or navigates to a new screen in your app.
+This could be a view, fragment, dialog, or activity depending on your app.

 The example Screen call below shows a user viewed the Photo Feed, and that the page was private.